platformsh/platformsh-client-js/README.md

 This is a isomorphic Javascript library for accessing the Platform.sh API.

-We recommend you use the [Platform.sh CLI](https://github.com/platformsh/platformsh-cli) (which uses this library) for most purposes.
+We recommend you use the [Platform.sh CLI](https://github.com/platformsh/platformsh-cli) for most purposes.

 ## Install